DMX Overdose, His Addiction Story and His Legacy

 As a teenager, Simmons spent many years bouncing around group homes and juvenile detention facilities, where he first dabbled in crimes like car theft and robbery.
 Simmons took to beatboxing and hip-hop music as an outlet and escape from his troubled reality, and found a hidden talent in rapping.

-It wasn’t until the 1980s that Simmons starting performing as a beatboxer with Ready Ron that he decided to trade in the street life for something more.
+It wasn’t until the 1980s that Simmons started performing as a beatboxer with Ready Ron that he decided to trade in the street life for something more.
 While DMX had a successful career as a hip-hop artist and rapper, his unresolved and lingering childhood trauma had a significant impact on his well-being.
 Arguably, this could be the very reason his drug use got out of hand for all those years.

 In the conclusion of the Talib Kweli interview, DMX left us with this:

-You never know when the things you stored away are going to come out and just fall all over the place…Let me open this door and start dealing with this sh** right now before it comes out at the wrong time and I just have a meltdown…that’s what’s help with addiction and sobriety.
+You never know when the things you stored away are going to come out and just fall all over the place…Let me open this door and start dealing with this sh** right now before it comes out at the wrong time and I just have a meltdown…that’s what’s helps with addiction and sobriety.

 If you or someone you know is struggling with addiction, please know that you are not alone — help is always out there.
 When you are ready to take the steps to recovery, call the professionals at Find Addiction Rehabs.
-We’re here to guide you towards the path of recovery so that you can look forward to a happy, healthy, and sober future.
+We’re here to guide you toward the path of recovery so that you can look forward to a happy, healthy, and sober future.